-- History: Read case studies of designs in your niche, to know what makes good and bad design.
+- History: Study case studies of designs in your niche to understand what separates good from bad design.

-- Completed designs: Review implemented projects to learn design strategies.
+- Completed projects: Analyze implemented projects to learn effective design strategies.

-- Google and ChatGPT: Search and read cut sheets and posts in forums to gain new ideas.
-The more data you obtain, the more creative of an engineer you’ll become!
+- Google and ChatGPT: Browse cut sheets and forum posts to spark new ideas.
+The more info you gather, the more creative you’ll become as an engineer!

-So, learn to use logical reasoning in any work you do.
-Then always check your work to see if it makes sense.
-For example, if a software program outputs a result, don’t blindly accept the output.
-You may have inputted incorrect values, or the program could be buggy.
+So, train yourself to think logically in all your work and double-check everything you do.
+If a software program spits out a result, don’t just accept it blindly.
+You might have entered incorrect values, or the program itself could be buggy.

-- Solve problems: Solve as many problems as you can.
-You’ll force yourself to learn the theory and nuances of your subject matter.
+- Solve problems: Tackle as many problems as you can.
+This forces you to dive deep into the theory and nuances of your subject matter.

-- Read: Read technical subjects to understand how other engineers think.
+- Read: Explore technical subjects to grasp how other engineers think and make decisions.

 #3 Always continue learning

-- Internet: Consume credible content and go down endless rabbit holes.
+- Internet: Feast on credible content and explore endless rabbit holes.

-- Experts: Speak with leading minds in your field.
-Ask for advice to quickly fill your knowledge gaps.
+- Experts: Pick the brains of leading minds in your field to fill your knowledge gaps fast.

 #4 Question everything

-Questioning and being curious are great ways to learn and fill in your knowledge gaps.
-Plus, you’ll prevent engineering failures.
+By being curious and questioning, you’ll learn loads and patch up your knowledge gaps.
+Plus, you’ll dodge those engineering blunders.